The Terrace Gardens in June 2021. Photo by Sue Lannon.

 - University parking at Duke Gardens is $2 per hour.
 Please see this page for more information.

 - Restrooms located in the Terrace Gardens and Culberson Asiatic Arboretum will be open during visiting hours.
-The Doris Duke Center restrooms are also open from 9 a.m. to 5 p.m. daily, but the rest of the visitor center remains closed.
+The Doris Duke Center restrooms are also open from 9 a.m. to 5 p.m. daily, except for some holidays.
+But the rest of the visitor center remains closed.

 - See our "getting here" page for directions and public transportation information.